How to Write a Professional Cover Letter

 1. Contact Information and Date

 If you are using the US format, your contact information and the date should appear on the top left side of the page.
 If you are using the UK format, these should be aligned at the top right side.
-Double-check to ensure that the details you include here are accurate, correctly spelled and up to date, i.e. address, email, mobile phone, fax number, website (if available).
+Double-check to ensure that the details you include here are accurate, correctly spelt and up to date, i.e. address, email, mobile phone, fax number, website (if available).
 This curbs the rejection of the application on grounds of your being unreachable.

 Your full name